nicklafferty/craftycody/content/crafts/diy-dining-table.md

 If there are any mistakes, now is the time to fix them with wood filler (before you put the tabletop on).
 Follow the directions on the bottle to the T and go ahead and stain if it says to do it immediately after drying.

+Here is when I realized the table was a little too short and it was because of the skirts.
+So, if you don't want to adjust the height, then drill in your skirts horizontally instead of vertically as I did.
+What I did to correct the height was add feet to the base.
+I had extra 2x4 scraps from this project and took a couple of them, cut them in half, then put two under the base piece of each leg to make semi-modern, wide feet.
+It gave me an extra 1.5-inches and should fit most, if not all, dining chairs now.

 Now it's time for **step** **six** and putting the actual table on.
 I left a 1" gap between my two "solid" boards.
 Remember to account for that when you're measuring.
 I drilled in from the bottom and into the tabletop so I wouldn't have any screws showing on the top.
 PREDRILL!!